daleao/sdv/Professions/README.md

 <font size="2">
 <details>

-The most unique out of all new professions.
+The most unique of all new professions.
 Since we have a profession focused on Fish Ponds, it makes sense to have a combat profession focused on the most underused building in the game: the Slime Hutch.
 This profession seeks to provide a compelling use for Slime Hutches, both for utility/profit as well as combat effectiveness.

 **Slime Minions:**
 - For every 10 Slimes raised in a Slime Hutch or outside on the Farm, a random Slime will be summoned automatically to aid the Piper in combat.
 Each full Hutch (at +50% capacity) will spawn 3 Slime minions.
 There is no cap.